dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 One of the most important formula in statistics and machine learning is **bias variance trade off**.
 It actually **generalize** to **Bias, Variance Noise trade off** here I will show how.

-Engineering job is to find the equilibrium of these three, since intuitively if you make one of them smaller, the other usually get bigger.
+Engineering job is to find the equilibrium of these three, since intuitively if you make one of them smaller, the other two usually get bigger.

 The following analysis will track one regression problem and explain the decomposition of the expected test error from the **probabilistic approach**.